-For the cloud-free coordinated flight, the linear regression of CPC and UHSAS between the G1 and HALO measurements are also included in Table 3.
-The total number concentration measured by HALO CPC was about 20 % lower than that by the G1 CPC, as shown in Figure 6 (a).
+For the cloud-free coordinated flight on 9 September, the linear regression of CPC and UHSAS between the G1 and HALO measurements is also included in Table 3.
+The total number concentration measured by HALO CPC was about 20% lower than that by the G1 CPC, as shown in Fig. 6a.
 The CPC measurement is critically influenced by the isokinetic inlet operation and performance.
-During the flights, the aircraft attitude, such as the pitch and roll angles will cause the isokinetic sampling under non-axial condition.
-The non-axial flow at the probe inlet may result in flow separation, turbulence, and particle deposition.
+During the flights, the aircraft attitude, such as the pitch and roll angles, will cause the isokinetic sampling under non-axial conditions.
+The nonaxial flow at the probe inlet may result in flow separation, turbulence, and particle deposition.
 Therefore, quantitative particle measurements have more substantial uncertainty.
-As shown in Figure 6 (b), we compared the CPC data by applying three different data quality criteria.
-The first criterion is the same criteria described in the previous section, and the linear regression is included in Table 3.
-The second criterion constrains the data under the isokinetic and iso-axial condition, and the plot in Figure 6(b) shows the iso-axial criteria reduced the broadness of the scattered data, but no significant change to the linear regression.
+As shown in Fig. 6b, we compared the CPC data by applying three different data quality criteria.
+The first criterion is the same criterion described in the previous section that makes sure all the compared measurements happen less than 30 min apart, and the linear regression is included in Table 3.
+The second criterion constrains the data under the isokinetic and isoaxial condition, and the plot in Fig. 6b shows the isoaxial criteria reduced the broadness of the scattered data but no significant change to the linear regression.
 We further constrained the data with the averaging.
-Based on the average wind speed and distance between two aircraft, we averaged the data into 10 seconds interval and found that the regression R2 increase to 0.9392.
-The typical uncertainty between two CPCs is 5-10% on the well-controlled environment.(Gunthe et al., 2009; Liu and Pui, 1974) Although both CPCs from the G1 and HALO were characterized in the lab to be within 10% with its respective lab standard, we observed 20% variance during the flight.
-This result suggests the challenging condition of airborne condition can significantly increase the systematic uncertainties of CPC measurements, such as systematic instrument drifts, different aerosol particle losses inside of the two CPCs, and different inlet transmission efficiencies in the two aircraft.
+Based on the average wind speed and distance between two aircraft, we averaged the data into 10 s intervals and found that the regression R^2 increases to 0.9392.
+The typical uncertainty between two CPCs is 5 %-10 % in a well-controlled environment (Gunthe et al., 2009; Liu and Pui, 1974).
+Although both CPCs from the G1 and HALO were characterized in the lab to be within 10% of their respective lab standards, we observed a 20 % variance during the flight.
+This result suggests the challenging condition of airborne measurement can significantly increase the systematic uncertainties of CPC measurements, such as systematic instrument drifts, different aerosol particle losses inside the two CPCs, and different inlet transmission efficiencies in the two aircraft.